Anamur

-Anamur is a town and district in Mersin Province, Turkey, the westernmost district of that province, bordering on Antalya Province.
+Anamur is a municipality and district of Mersin Province, Turkey.
+Its area is 1,430 km2, and its population is 66,851 (2022).
+It is the westernmost district of that province, bordering on Antalya Province.
 Anamur contains Anatolia's southernmost point, It is a coastal resort known for its bananas and peanuts.

 Etymology

 Anamur has mutated from the Ancient Greek "Anemourion" (Ἀνεμούριον), Latinized as "Anemurium", meaning "windmill".

 History

-Founded by the Phoenicians, Anemurium was then occupied by the Assyrians and Hittites.
+Anemurium was in an area dominated by the Hittites and the Assyrians.

+Late Bronze

 During the Hittite period in the twelfth century BC, the ruler Tuthalia IV, granted Anemurium to Mattuvata who had taken refuge in his kingdom.
 Mattuvata took advantage of the Hittites’ weakness, establishing his own kingdom with Anemurium as its capital.
 His rule extended as far as Afyon, in central Anatolia.

+Iron Age

 At the end of the twelfth century the area was occupied by a nomadic tribe that had come from across the Caucasus mountains.
 The tribe was called by the ancient Greeks the "Wind people" (Ἀνέμου γένος) after whom the city was named.
 The exact reasons behind this name are lost in time.
 The most probable explanation however, is that they worshiped a god of wind, perhaps similar to the Greek Aeolus, as their main deity.
-Then the city came under the control of the Phoenicians again, and later Persians.
+Then the city came under the control of the Phoenicians, and later Persians.
 In 333 BC Alexander the Great brought this coast within his Macedonian Empire, and he was succeeded by Seleucids and then Ancient Romans.
-The coast was given by Mark Anthony to Cleopatra as a wedding present and Roman coins have been discovered in the course of excavation, dating to the years between Emperors Titus (AD 79–81) and Valevianus (AD 253–259).
+The coast was given by Mark Anthony to Cleopatra as a wedding present and Roman coins have been discovered in the course of excavation, dating to the years between Emperors Titus (AD 79–81) and Valerian (AD 253–259).

 The Romans were succeeded by the Byzantines.

 The city was first occupied by an Islamic Army in the time of Umar ibn al-Khattab.

 In XI - XIII centuries it was a part of Cilician Kingdom.

 Turkish people reached the city in the eleventh and twelfth centuries.
-In the thirteenth century, the Karamanids, a clan in Central Anatolia, expanded their borders towards the city, building the Alaköprü bridge (which can still be seen on the road to Ankara) and conquering the city in 1290 from Cilicia Armenians.
-It was also ruled by Sultanate of Rum between 1075 and 1099 and again between 1228 and 1246.
+In the thirteenth century, the Karamanids, a Turkish clan in Central Anatolia, expanded their borders towards the city, building the Alaköprü bridge (which can still be seen on the road to Ankara) and conquering the city in 1290 from Cilicia Armenians.
+It was also ruled by the Seljuk Turkish Sultanate of Rum between 1075 and 1099 and again between 1228 and 1246.